Things to Do When You're Goth in the Country

 Things to Do When You're Goth in the Country & Other Stories is a 2017 collection of short stories by the American writer Chavisa Woods published by Seven Stories Press.
 Its stories focus on the lives of rural Americans, especially how their lives are affected by gender, class, and sexuality.
-Author Samantha Hunt described the book as "it's Murakami meets meth heads," in reference to one of the stories where the narrator returns home to find her family struggling with local meth dealers.
+Author Samantha Hunt described the book as "it's Murakami meets meth heads", in reference to one of the stories, in which the narrator returns home to find her family struggling with local meth dealers.

 Background

 Woods has previously published a collection of short stories and a novel as well as several poems and short stories in various journals (including the title story in 2013).

 Reception

 A work from this book Take the Way Home That Leads Back to Sullivan Street won Woods the Shirley Jackson Award for best novelette, 2018.
-This collection also received mention from film and television actress, Emma Roberts (American Horror Story, Scream Queens) who posed with it in a series of photos, as part of her book club, Belletrist.
+This collection also received mention from film and television actress Emma Roberts (American Horror Story, Scream Queens), who posed with it in a series of photos, as part of her book club, Belletrist.